 \subsection{Explanations for Conversational Turn-Taking}

-Another notable theme that emerged was participants’ perception of explanations as dynamic and interactive conversational exchanges, instead of siloed, static AI outputs.
+A notable theme that emerged regarding perceptions of explanations was participants’ perception of explanations as dynamic and interactive conversational exchanges, instead of siloed, static AI outputs.
 They viewed explanations as interactive turn-taking cues that, in most cases, required further negotiation and questioning, and not an end of conversation.
 When shown a full explanation, participants instead expected it to unfold gradually, aligning with their current needs and emotional state.
 This style was in contrast to the AI passively delivering the full rationale at once, capable of causing an \textit{“information overload”}.

 This finding also reflected a broader shift in how older adults conceptualized the AI itself, i.e., as a conversational partner that is capable of fluidly responding to questions, mid-sentence interruptions, confusion, or moments of ambiguity, particularly those shaped by cognitive changes.
 In doing so, participants highlighted an important property of AI explanations that is often overlooked: as scaffolding mechanisms capable of ensuring continued conversational engagement with the AI, rather than a conclusive response meant to serve as a conversational dead-end.
 Two distinct subthemes emerged from analysis: (1) explanations as part of a multi-turn conversational exchange, and (2) desire for layered and progressive disclosure of information in explanations.